 The Modern Language course rubric is housed in the Department of World Languages, Literatures, and Cultures.
-It is designed as a way to offer courses in modern language and culture that are not regularly offered.
+It is designed as a way to offer courses in modern languages and cultures that are offered in hybrid mode, like Arabic and Chinese, or that are not regularly offered.
 Students should consult the current schedule of classes under "Modern Language" for specific offerings in a particular semester.